scot-taylor-ibm/compare-comply/tooling.md

   ![Compare and Comply Tooling with category and nature selections](images/tooling-cat-nature.png)

 1. Click a highlighted element to display all labels that are applied to the element.
-A pop-up window is displayed next to the highlighted element; you can optionally suggest different classifications for the labels and elements, as described in [Adding suggestions](#add-suggestions).
+You can optionally suggest different classifications for the labels and elements, as described in [Adding suggestions](#add-suggestions).
    ![Compare and Comply Tooling displaying element-specific information](images/tool-highlight.png)

 1. Use the up and down arrows to the right of the document to cycle through elements that match the specified labels.